SatwikRaoB/AI-NPC-Interactions-with-LLMs/README.md

 The script's main loop handles user input, applies sentiment analysis, generates a tailored prompt, and prints Amarath's response.
 The experience continues until the user types `"exit"`.

 File to run: transformertone.py

+Note: There is an other sentiment analyzer, "VaderAnalysis," which I also tested, but I preferred the BERT-based model more.
+I left the VaderAnalysis code in the folder, feel free to try it out if you can.
 <br />

 ---